k-kyler/minizalo/README.md

 <!-- Notes -->

-## 📋 NOTE
+## 📋 Process

-We are still working on notifications, friend request confirmation, user profile and more...
+We are still working on notifications, friend request confirmation, user profile and more in the future...

 <!-- End of notes -->